khoaisohd/saifon/docs/advanced/async.md

 ```

 By using `actionChannel`, we buffer `findHotels` into a channel and keep its length <= 1, in the other words,
-we only execute the last `findHotels` tasks and drop the rest
+we only execute the last `findHotels` task and drop the rest

 ```JS
 export function* watchFindHotelsRequest() {